-(c) The non-Federal entity must conduct procurements in a manner that prohibits the use of statutorily or administratively imposed state, local, or tribal geographical preferences in the evaluation of bids or proposals, except in those cases where applicable Federal statutes expressly mandate or encourage geographic preference.
-Nothing in this section preempts state licensing laws.
-When contracting for architectural and engineering (A/E) services, geographic location may be a selection criterion provided its application leaves an appropriate number of qualified firms, given the nature and size of the project, to compete for the contract.

-(d) The non-Federal entity must have written procedures for procurement transactions.
+(d) The recipient or subrecipient must have written procedures for procurement transactions.
 These procedures must ensure that all solicitations:

+(1) Are made in accordance with § 200.319(b);

-(1) Incorporate a clear and accurate description of the technical requirements for the material, product, or service to be procured.
-Such description must not, in competitive procurements, contain features which unduly restrict competition.
-The description may include a statement of the qualitative nature of the material, product or service to be procured and, when necessary, must set forth those minimum essential characteristics and standards to which it must conform if it is to satisfy its intended use.
+(2) Incorporate a clear and accurate description of the technical requirements for the property, equipment, or service being procured.
+The description may include a statement of the qualitative nature of the property, equipment, or service to be procured.
+When necessary, the description must provide minimum essential characteristics and standards to which the property, equipment, or service must conform.
 Detailed product specifications should be avoided if at all possible.
-When it is impractical or uneconomical to make a clear and accurate description of the technical requirements, a “brand name or equivalent” description may be used as a means to define the performance or other salient requirements of procurement.
-The specific features of the named brand which must be met by offers must be clearly stated; and
+When it is impractical or uneconomical to clearly and accurately describe the technical requirements, a “brand name or equivalent” description of features may be used to provide procurement requirements.
+The specific features of the named brand must be clearly stated; and

-(2) Identify all requirements which the offerors must fulfill and all other factors to be used in evaluating bids or proposals.
+(3) Identify any additional requirements which the offerors must fulfill and all other factors that will be used in evaluating bids or proposals.

-(e) The non-Federal entity must ensure that all prequalified lists of persons, firms, or products which are used in acquiring goods and services are current and include enough qualified sources to ensure maximum open and free competition.
-Also, the non-Federal entity must not preclude potential bidders from qualifying during the solicitation period.
+(e) The recipient or subrecipient must ensure that all prequalified lists of persons, firms, or products used in procurement transactions are current and include enough qualified sources to ensure maximum open competition.
+When establishing or amending prequalified lists, the recipient or subrecipient must consider objective factors that evaluate price and cost to maximize competition.
+The recipient or subrecipient must not preclude potential bidders from qualifying during the solicitation period.

+(f) To the extent consistent with established practices and legal requirements applicable to the recipient or subrecipient, this subpart does not prohibit recipients or subrecipients from developing written procedures for procurement transactions that incorporate a scoring mechanism that rewards bidders that commit to specific numbers and types of U.S. jobs, minimum compensation, benefits, on-the-job-training for employees making work products or providing services on a contract, and other worker protections.
+This subpart also does not prohibit recipients and subrecipients from making inquiries of bidders about these subjects and assessing the responses.
+Any scoring mechanism must be consistent with the U.S. Constitution, applicable Federal statutes and regulations, and the terms and conditions of the Federal award.

-(f) Noncompetitive procurements can only be awarded in accordance with § 200.320(c).
+(g) Noncompetitive procurements can only be awarded in accordance with § 200.320(c).

-§ 200.320 Methods of procurement to be followed.
+§ 200.320 Procurement methods.

-The non-Federal entity must have and use documented procurement procedures, consistent with the standards of this section and §§ 200.317, 200.318, and 200.319 for any of the following methods of procurement used for the acquisition of property or services required under a Federal award or sub-award.
+There are three types of procurement methods described in this section: informal procurement methods (for micro-purchases and simplified acquisitions); formal procurement methods (through sealed bids or proposals); and noncompetitive procurement methods.
+For any of these methods, the recipient or subrecipient must maintain and use documented procurement procedures, consistent with the standards of this section and §§ 200.317, 200.318, and 200.319.

-(a) Informal procurement methods.
-When the value of the procurement for property or services under a Federal award does not exceed the simplified acquisition threshold (SAT), as defined in § 200.1, or a lower threshold established by a non-Federal entity, formal procurement methods are not required.
-The non-Federal entity may use informal procurement methods to expedite the completion of its transactions and minimize the associated administrative burden and cost.
-The informal methods used for procurement of property or services at or below the SAT include:
+(a) Informal procurement methods for small purchases.
+These procurement methods expedite the completion of transactions, minimize administrative burdens, and reduce costs.
+Informal procurement methods may be used when the value of the procurement transaction under the Federal award does not exceed the simplified acquisition threshold as defined in § 200.1.
+Recipients and subrecipients may also establish a lower threshold.
+Informal procurement methods include:

-(1) Micro-purchases —

-(i) Distribution.
-The acquisition of supplies or services, the aggregate dollar amount of which does not exceed the micro-purchase threshold (See the definition of micro-purchase in § 200.1).
-To the maximum extent practicable, the non-Federal entity should distribute micro-purchases equitably among qualified suppliers.
+(1) Micro-purchases—(i) Distribution.
+The aggregate amount of the procurement transaction does not exceed the micro-purchase threshold defined in § 200.1.
+To the extent practicable, the recipient or subrecipient should distribute micro-purchases equitably among qualified suppliers.

 (ii) Micro-purchase awards.
-Micro-purchases may be awarded without soliciting competitive price or rate quotations if the non-Federal entity considers the price to be reasonable based on research, experience, purchase history or other information and documents it files accordingly.
-Purchase cards can be used for micro-purchases if procedures are documented and approved by the non-Federal entity.
+Micro-purchases may be awarded without soliciting competitive price or rate quotations if the recipient or subrecipient considers the price reasonable based on research, experience, purchase history, or other information; and maintains documents to support its conclusion.
+Purchase cards may be used as a method of payment for micro-purchases.